RayCirko/portfolio-analysis/README.md

 - [SQL Analysis](#sql-analysis)
 - [Key Insights](#key-insights)
 - [Author](#author)

+## Introduction
+This project analyzes the performance of a hypothetical stock portfolio compared to the S&P 500 benchmark.
+It demonstrates practical financial analysis, portfolio construction, and data visualization skills using Python and yfinance.

 ## Features
 - Download and clean 5 years of stock price data (S&P 500 constituents)
 - Calculate daily returns, annualized returns, and volatility